seamusbarnes/seamusbarnes.github.io/about.md

 includelink: true
 ---

-A temporatily embarassed scientist who lost his way.
-I was struck dead in my tracks when I realised, to my horror, what I had become, an engineer.

-This blog is my attempt at self-reflection, personal growth and most importantly of all, atonement, lest the sins of the father be visited upon the son.
+A temporatily embarassed scientist who lost his way, struck dead in his tracks and realised, to his horror that he had become an engineer.
+This blog is an attempt at self-reflection, personal growth, and atonement, lest the sins of the father be visited upon the son.